 to the establishment of a global (PSEUDO-) 'CULTURAL DEMOCRACY'

 I invite readers to refer to this matrix - the summary of the global contemporary art world- when looking at contemporary art shows.
-Click here to download/print the pdf:
+Click here to download/print the one-page pdf:

 The above strategies, pre-sanctioned and accepted as readymade definitions of art, act as simple signifiers indicating to an audience / to investors without knowledge of art that what they are presented with belongs to the realm of art - by default.
 Accepted as standards for the production and judgment of art globally, they do not only determine and control art production and reception worldwide but effectively act as censorship, sidelining and suppressing any truly autonomous quest and innovation outside of their predefined remit.

 The questions "What is art?", "Is it art?", or "Can the boundary of art be extended?", have thus been abolished - and with them the true autonomy, self-determination and freedom of artist, art, art critic and audience.
 (Without the idea of a boundary -and without art history as a standard and measure-there is no freedom in art.)

 The above questions are, according to the logic of this industry, obsolete.
 The spectacle of a now entirely arbitrary and literal 'Anything Goes' has replaced the quest for difference and the new.
 As the perpetual repetition of the ever same strategies and the absence of true difference have been accepted and imbibed by artists and critics alike, they are, logically, met with a near-total critical silence.

 No single person or group has, of course, wilfully decided to design the above strategies.
 Instead, they have emerged, manifested and cemented themselves as the 'foundations' of contemporary art (and of art of the future) as the result of a kind of logic of 'natural' selection by success - where 'success' of an artwork is exclusively defined as market success.
 The economic model and logic have replaced culture.